by Pastor Tim Burt

 One day as I was driving to a meeting, I was pulling onto a ramp entrance to a four lane freeway.
 As I was heading down the lane to merge into traffic, I saw something ahead that was hard to make out.
 As I got closer, I could see that it was a mother duck leading her baby ducklings across the ramp toward the center of the freeway with rush hour traffic going on.
 Even if she could have crossed all the lanes which wouldn’t have been possible, the freeway was divided by a tall cement medium.
 She was walking them into a death trap.
 I can only figure that she became disoriented since it made no sense.
 I pulled along side of her on the left to honk and try to scare them back to the side of the road which worked.
 As I was driving away, the experience launched me into deep thought.

-I suddenly found myself thinking about people I’ve known—people who were in desperate situations making make decisions that make no sense whatsoever to anyone but themselves.
-I’ve seen desperate mothers or desperate fathers with small children make decisions that would hurt them and their children.
-I’ve seen people make desperate decisions that would only make things worse.
-Desperate situations don’t discriminate.
-They seem to appear in everyone’s life at one time or another.
-Unfortunately, many people only make things worse at times like this.
-I think there are three factors that contribute to desperate people making decisions that make things worse.
-They are, fear, poor self-esteem, and hopelessness.
+I suddenly found myself thinking about people I’ve known—people who were in desperate situations making make decisions that made absolutely no sense to anyone but themselves—desperate decisions that would only make things worse.
+Difficult times don’t discriminate.
+They show up in everyone’s life at one time or another.
+And unfortunately, the feeling of desperation only makes things worse.
+Let me share three factors that contribute to desperate people making desperate decisions that make things worse.
+They are: 1) poor self-esteem, 2) fear, and 3) hopelessness.

 Jesus spoke simple but powerful life-changing words to bring supernatural comfort and hope in desperate times.
 He said, “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
 Take my yoke upon you.
 Let me teach you, because I am humble and gentle, and you will find rest for your souls.
 For my yoke fits perfectly, and the burden I give you is light.”
 Matthew 11:28-30 NLT

 Jesus knew He was the solution to their fears, hopelessness, and low self-esteem.
-He wanted to take their back breaking yokes or troubles and burdens and help them turn their life around.
-He said His burden was light.
+He wanted to take their back breaking-yokes and burdens upon Himself and help restore their trust and faith in Him.
+He said His burden was light meaning He would help restore confidence in Him, not in ourselves; and faith that in the long game.
+He’d never leave nor forsake us and He would be our help in times of trouble!

 Self-esteem that comes from anywhere other than the Lord is pride!
 Jesus said, “Without me you can do nothing.”
 Every good thing we do, we do because the Lord helps us whether we realize it or not!
 It’s only when we reverence the Lord and lean constantly on His help, that we know He is the source of all we have.
 This is the place where real self-esteem is built—where we can have strong confidence—not in ourselves but confidence in Him as our helper in all things!
 Proverbs 14:26 (NKJV) says, “In the fear (reverence) of the Lord there is strong confidence, And His children will have a place of refuge.”